Skip to content →

 We sort search results in what we assume is the most relevant order, showing unstarted and in progress issues first, then backlog, completed, canceled, and archived issues.

-To further refine your search, you can use operators such as:
+To further refine your search, use operators like:

 • AND to include both terms.